 Her work was much praised, and was republished in Philadelphia in 1810, where she was elected as an honorary member of the Philadelphia Chemical Society.

 Mrs Fulhame meticulously describes methods, apparatus and materials she used in many chemical experiments, and some successful results.

 She was not afraid to disagree with Lavoisier, and it is poignant that he had been executed by guillotine earlier that year – six months before the date of her essay.

 Count Benjamin Rumford repeated some of Mrs Fulhame's experiments, though he did not always agree with her conclusions.

 Although she was unaware of the implications, her observations on images produced by the action of light anticipate later discoveries in photography.

 Mrs Fulhame shows she is open to criticism, and will 'relinquish [her proposition] as soon as a more rational appears.'

 In the paragraph (pictured here) from her 'Essay on combustion', Elizabeth Fulhame writes:

 'It may appear presuming to some that I should engage in pursuits of this nature, but averse from indolence, and having much leisure, my mind led me to this mode of amusement which I found entertaining and will, I hope, be thought inoffensive by the liberal and the learned.
 But censure is perhaps inevitable; for some are so ignorant that they grow sullen and silent and are chilled with horror at the sight of any thing that bears the semblance of learning, in whatever shape it may appear; and should the spectre appear in the shape of woman, the pangs which they suffer are truly dismal.'

-You can see items relating to Elizabeth Fulhame in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Elizabeth Fulhame featured in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.